-Thanks to Anycubic self-developed smart resin filler, making the printing process more convenient.
+Thanks to Anycubic's self-developed smart resin filler, makes the printing process more convenient.
 This smart function requires Anycubic UV Resin with a bottle volume of 1KG, instead of 500G.
 Here we used Anycubic Plant-based UV Resin which is biodegradable and made from soybean oil, truly eco-friendly.
 Importantly, the model of the sun needed to be printed in a clear color for a better glow in later assembly.

 (The models of the solar system without processing)

-Anycubic Photon M3 Max performed well in model details and intelligent control as well as large print size, but in order to beautify this resin handicraft, the prints still needed to be post-processed.
+Anycubic Photon M3 Max performed well in model details and intelligent control as well as the large print size, but in order to beautify this resin handicraft, the prints still needed to be post-processed.
 The following are mainly talking about two methods of post-processing resin: supports removal and painting.